The Ultimate Guide To Men’s Polo Shirts

 The history of the polo shirt

-Today, as proven above, brands old and new alike are creating luxury styles that doff their caps at the original cotton piqué style, but they’re also evolving the polo with sumptuous fabrics and new collar configurations that make this humble ‘T-shirt with a collar’ far more important than it might at first seem.
+Today, as proven above, polo shirt brands old and new are creating luxury styles that doff their caps at the original cotton piqué style.
+But they’re also evolving the polo with sumptuous fabrics and new collar configurations that make this humble ‘T-shirt with a collar’ far more important than it might at first seem.